vikinganalytics/daeploy/docs/source/content/getting_started/monitoring.rst

 Getting the Data
 ----------------

-The MultiViz Integrator provides three options for accessing the time-series data for your monitored variables.
+Daeploy provides three options for accessing the time-series data for your monitored variables.

 **Option 1: Json format**